sketch-hq/SketchAPI/README.md

 gulp
 ```

 to compile the library.
-It will be saved in `../SketchPluginManager/Source/SketchAPI.js` (you can tweak the output path in `gulpfile.js`)
+It will be saved in `Output/SketchAPI.js`.

 To have Sketch use the .js file you just built, you can run this: